HaruYT600/chat-website/README.md

-Sure, I can write a README.md file for your node.js chat website project.
-Here is a possible README.md:

 # Node.js Chat Website

 This is a simple chat website built with node.js and socket.io.
 Users can join the chat and send messages to all online clients.